 Comparison Chart of Help Desk vs Service Desk

-Help Desk vs Service Desk
+Aspect Help Desk Service Desk

 Understanding Help Desks

-What is the Help Desk
+What is the Help Desk?

 A help desk is a support system designed to assist users in resolving technical issues, primarily focusing on fixing problems.
-Help desks typically offer basic incident and problem management features and may include service-level agreements and self-service portals.
+Typical features include:

 Help Desk Benefits